EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/README.md

     -   **Role:** The final boss and the greedy thief who stole the cookie.
     -   **Personality & Motivation:** Arrogant and possessive, it views the ant's world as its personal pantry, plundering at will.
     -   **Appearance:** From the ant's perspective, it is a massive and intimidating grey pigeon, with detailed feathers and threatening animations.
     -   **Role in Gameplay:** Appears as the boss in the dock level.
-Its attack patterns include: a fast pecking motion with its beak, and periodically flapping its wings to create strong gusts of wind that can push the ant back or create obstacles.
+Its attack is flapping its wings.
+Each wing flap also releases three homing feathers that track and attack the player.
 -   **Helper Ants (Worker, Builder, etc.)**
     -   **Role:** AI-controlled allies summoned by the protagonist ant, crucial for solving puzzles and overcoming level challenges.
 -   **Insects (Environmental Enemies)**